matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 (--migrate).
 Splitting.

 400) How to split traffic between multiple versions?
 Answer: IP Splitting - Based on request IP.
-Cookie Splitting - Based on a cookie (GOOGAPPUID).
+Cookie Splitting - Based on a cookie (GOOG APP UID).
 Random.
 Inclusive '--split-by' in 'gcloud app services set-traffic'.
 Options: cookie, ip, random.

 401) Features of Kubernetes provides to reduce the workload on DevOps engineers.